ComFuturo

 ComFuturo fellows will be able to carry out secondments in the facilities of ComFuturo’s Partner Organisations or other possible companies or entities.
 These secondments will be an important part of the ComFuturo fellowships within the programme development and will allow ComFuturo fellows to gain new skills for their research, wider career and personal development, and the chance to apply their skills in a different environment.

 Training in a broad range of competences will also be provided to the ComFuturo researchers.
-This will comprise permanent training on research skills offered by CSIC and Partner Organisations, as well as multiple activities, seminars, short courses, etc. in transferrable skills, which will be coordinated by FGCSIC, and that will include topics such as communication and dissemination of research results, knowledge and technology transfer or ethics in science.
-The training programme will aim to broaden the fellows´ research background and to help them develop their individual skills in order to prepare them to become first level researchers and to promote their employability, enabling them to compete for jobs, inside or outside academia, at the end of their projects or as they continue their research career.
+This will comprise training on research skills offered by CSIC and Partner Organisations, as well as multiple short courses in transferrable skills, which will be coordinated by FGCSIC, and that will include topics such as entrepreneurship, knowledge and technology transfer or ethics in science.
+The training programme will aim to broaden the fellows´ research background and to help them develop their individual skills in order to prepare them to become first level researchers and to promote their employability whether in academia o in the private sector.

 In addition, fellows will be encouraged to develop, together with a series of supervisors, a Personalised Career Development Plan (PCDP), which, following Europe’s recommendations, will include research and innovation objectives and other researchers´ training and career needs, establishing short and long term objectives for their career development.